Music Technology

 Course Typically Offered: Spring

 This course is an in-depth study of advanced digital audio production techniques in the Avid Pro Tools software environment.
-Specific subject areas include system setup, multi-track recording, editing, mixing, mastering, and the synchronization of audio with video.
-Course work includes the Avid Pro Tools 110, and 201 certification tests.
-Students are required to own or have ongoing personal access to a working copy of the Avid ProTools Digital Audio Software application and a suitable computer.
+Specific topics include system setup, recording, editing, processing, mixing and synchronization of audio with video.
+Course work includes the Avid Pro Tools certification tests.
+Students are required to have access to a working copy of the Avid ProTools digital audio software application installed on a suitable computer.

 Units: 2